1300 361 646

 How Do Rats Become Resistant to Bait

-Similar to humans and antibiotics, a rat can develop resistance due to use of weaker baits and under baiting – largely considered a result of poor pest control techniques.
+Similar to humans and antibiotics, a rat can develop resistance due to the use of weaker baits and underbiting – largely considered a result of poor pest control techniques.

 Can Super Rats Be Eradicated